aws-samples/amazon-ivs-simple-chat-web-demo/serverless/README.md

 --stack-name <my-stack-name> \
 --capabilities CAPABILITY_IAM
 ```

-On completion, copy the value of `WebSocketURI` as you will need it later for your client.
+On completion, save the following values:
+1. `WebSocketURI`, used in the demo configuration file (`config.js`), to send/receive chat messages
+2. `ChannelIngestEndpoint`, used in your broadcasting software (you will need to prepend the value with `rtmps://` and append `:443/app/` at the end)
+3. `StreamKey`, used in your broadcasting software
+4. `ChannelPlaybackUrl`, used in the demo configuration file (`config.js`), to load your stream in the Amazon IVS player

-To retrieve Cloudformation stack outputs again, run below command:
+If needed, to retrieve Cloudformation stack outputs again, run below command:
 ```
 aws cloudformation describe-stacks --stack-name <my-stack-name>